 If you have some questions, we highly encourage you to get in touch with Nexo via their live chat or send them an email.
 You can then decide for yourself whether the answer is trustworthy to you.

 Nexo Review Summary

-Nexo is a crypto lending platform that offers up to 10% interest on your deposits with the promise to withdraw your money at any time.
-The company spent a fair amount of resources building a reputable platform, however, there are some misconceptions when it comes to their statements about licenses and regulations which exponentially increase your risk of depositing your money on Nexo.
+Nexo is a crypto lending platform that offers up to 10% interest on your deposits and promises to withdraw your money anytime.
+The company spent a fair amount of resources building a reputable platform; however, there are some misconceptions regarding their statements about licenses and regulations, which exponentially increase your risk of depositing your money on Nexo.